demonictoaster/kaggle-histopathologic-cancer-detection/README.md

 ## Kaggle Histopathologic Cancer Detection Competition
 Code used for competition submission.
 This solution got me in the top 14% on the private leaderboard (out of 1157 competitors).
 Unfortunately there was a data leak near the end of the competition.
-Exploiting the leak, some participants were able to get a perfect score.
+By exploiting the leak, some participants were able to get a perfect score.

 # Overview
 The goal is to detect the presence of metastatic cancer in image patches taken from pathology scans (i.e. binary classification task).